White close button

 But the moment you try to use Google Groups for business — say for managing customer support — you’ll be left majorly disappointed.

-Because it was never meant to work for businesses.
+Google Groups was never meant to work for businesses.

 Deja had a huge archive of discussions around an insanely wide range of topics and also offered a powerful search function — and that got Google interested.

-But why would organizations start using it?
-Because it was good for sharing information.
-And companies using Google Workspace (formerly G Suite) thought it would be a good idea to use Groups for managing processes that required sharing emails — such as support.
+Because it was good for information sharing.
+Companies using Google Workspace (formerly G Suite) thought it would be a good idea to use Groups for managing processes that required sharing emails — such as support.

-But teammates would be required to work together to manage emails — and that’s where Groups failed.
+In such scenarios, teammates would be required to work together to manage emails — and that’s where Groups failed.

-Although with the introduction of Collaborative Inboxes, Gmail did try to overcome some of the collaboration lapses that existed with Google Groups, but when you’re looking to manage group emails through Gmail, these updates don’t cut it.
+Although with the introduction of Collaborative Inboxes, Gmail did try to overcome some of the collaboration lapses that existed with Google Groups.
+But when you’re looking to manage group emails through Gmail, these updates don’t cut it.

-Unfamiliar interface (getting used to takes ages)
+1. Unfamiliar interface (getting used to takes ages)

-If you thought Google’s familiar interface was your ally, Google Groups is a whole different ball game altogether.
 It comes with a steep learning curve.
-To top it, you need to step outside and keep switching between your Gmail account and the Google Groups dashboard to get anything done.
+On top of that, you need to keep switching between your Gmail account and the Google Groups dashboard to get anything done.

 Now, what’s worse than swinging between two interfaces like a fly?
 A non-intuitive UI.